Javascript Prototype: An Object-Oriented Programming Introduction

 Creating a prototype

-When we create a new object, the object automatically inherits the properties and methods from its Prototype object.
-We can create a Prototype object using a constructor function or using the Object.create() method.
+method.
 The constructor function is a function that is used to create new objects, and it is the most common way to create a Prototype object.
 The function can also be used to set the state of the object when it is created.
-The Object.create() the method is a built-in method in JavaScript that can be used to create a Prototype object.
-It takes two parameters; the first is an object to use as the prototype, and a second is an object with optional property descriptors.
+The Object.create()

 //Creating a Prototype using constructor function.